 Hot peppers need eight to ten weeks indoors.
 They germinate slowly and grow slowly in cool light.
 That puts you into mid to late February.
 Starting them now is not early.
 It lines up with our climate.

 Sweet peppers and tomatoes usually need six to eight weeks.
-In Kingston, that generally means mid to late March.
+In Kingston, that means mid-to late March.
 Starting tomatoes in February and April becomes a battle with tall, thin plants reaching for light.

 Cucumbers and squash grow quickly and dislike being root-bound.
 They only need three to four weeks indoors.
 Early May is usually fine for those.